AmyWorkspace/hxchen/_pages/about.md

 <!-- I always welcome motivated students to do long-term research with me.
 Email me if you'd like to chat! -->

+I always welcome motivated PhD/MPhil/RA/Visiting students to work with me at HKUST(GZ).
+The up-to-date recruitment details can be found [here](https://www.chenhuangxun.com/recruitment/).

 ## Research Interests

 I am broadly interested in challenging problems with practical impact, with particular focuses on networked and cyber-physical systems.

 My past research spans the areas of intelligent sensing, cyber-physical security, internet of things, network configuration management and their intersection with machine learning techniques.
-Relevant papers have been published in conferences in the fields of computer networks, ubiquitous computing, and machine learning, including SIGCOMM/UBICOMP/AAAI/INFOCOM/USENIX Security.
+Relevant papers have been published in conferences in the fields of computer networks, ubiquitous computing, and machine learning, including SIGCOMM/UBICOMP/AAAI/INFOCOM/USENIX Security/....

 I am currently interested in exploring the practical challenges and requirements encountered in the design, management, and evolution of networks and cyber-physical systems.
 My goal is to utilize cutting-edge technologies like artificial intelligence to develop supportive frameworks, systems, and algorithms, which aim to achieve a range of objectives, including but not limited to: